NEET-ENGINEER-JP/MeshCombiner/Assets/MeshCombiner/Readme.txt

     .Net Framework 3.0 or above.
 --------------------------------------------------------------------------
   [Achieve]
-    MeshCombiner£ºDraw the extend editor window and combine Meshes.
+    MeshCombinerï¼šDraw the extend editor window and combine Meshes.
 --------------------------------------------------------------------------
   [Usage]
     Find the menu item "Tool/Mesh Combiner" in Unity editor menu bar and